 June 14, 2017

 This post is part of an ongoing series by Jenny Kliever about women in physics who have inspired others and contributed to the field in unique and impressive ways.
-The Canadian Journal of Physics will be publishing a special issue on Women in Physics later in 2017.
+The Canadian Journal of Physics will be publishing a special issue on women in physics in 2018.
 Keep up to date on all CJP activities by signing up for the CJP newsletter.